leogbo/mambadev-guides/apex/exception-util.md

 ---

-> MambaDev doesn't throw exceptions to stop the code.
-> It throws to reveal what should never be allowed to happen.
+> **MambaDev doesn't throw exceptions to crash code — we throw to enforce what must never be violated.**